comperby/diag/README.md

 # Device Diagnostic Plugin

 This plugin provides a step‑by‑step device diagnostic wizard for WordPress.
-Users can select a device, answer questions from a decision tree and receive recommendations with an option to download the result as PDF and contact the repair shop via Telegram.
+Users can select a device, answer questions from a decision tree and receive recommendations with an option to download the result as PDF and contact the repair shop via Telegram, Viber or WhatsApp.

 ## Features